Walking routes in West Devon

 From flat, short strolls to longer walks, whichever route you choose, they all pass through stunning scenery and can easily be linked to visitor attractions and accommodation.

 Okehampton is truly a destination for walkers and forms the starting point for many short walks to the east and west of the town, weaving through the wooded valleys and revealing expansive views of the Dartmoor.
-This series of 8 walks around Okehampton are available under the Downloads area at the bottom of the page.
+This series of 8 walks around Okehampton are available under the download area at the right-hand side of the page.

 Further south, a series of four walks around Tavistock and Yelverton forms part of the Drake's Trail with highlights including Burrator Reservoir and Sir Francis Drake's former residence at Buckland Abbey.